eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## Plugin runtime crashes unexpectedly and all plugins are not working
 With the latest Eclipse Che Version 7.2, you might see the following error when your user session expires for the Eclipse Che workspace: `Plugin runtime crashed unexpectedly, all plugins are not working, please reload ...`

-Follow these steps to reproduce the issue:
+These steps reproduce the issue:
 1. Install Eclipse Che on an OKD cluster.
 2. Create your Codewind workspace from this [devfile](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/master/devfiles/0.5.0/devfile.yaml).
 3. After your session expires, you see a `Crash` message in the Codewind workspace.